 Roman pizza is one of my favorite styles of pizza to make at home.
 Unlike Neapolitan style pizza, there is no officially agreed upon definition of what exactly a “Roman” style pizza is, but for this recipe I’m going to base it on the classic Pizza al taglio or “pizza by the slice”.
+The pizza dough I use is very similar to my go-to homemade pizza dough recipe.

 Pizza al taglio is a casual, take-away pizza common in central Italy.
 It’s very similar to Neapolitan style in terms of ingredients, but with a twist in the way you shape the dough and serve it.